-Get the Natural Armor weed killer for gravel at Amazon, Walmart, or The Home Depot.
+Get the Natural Armor weed killer for gravel at Amazon.

 Those looking for an eco-friendly way to kill weeds in their gravel driveways and paths may want to consider Natria Grass and Weed Control With Root Killer.
 This ready-to-use product comes in a 1-gallon jug with an attached trigger sprayer to make treating weeds a snap.
 The active weed-killing ingredient is ammoniated soap of fatty acids that penetrates the weeds’ cellular structure and travels all the way to the roots to kill the entire plant.
 The best news?
 The fatty acids don’t remain effective longer than 5 days, so they won’t have lingering impacts on the environment.